 The netflow filtering was implemented by using NumPy arrays and Pandas to allow for efficient coping of entire columns from the CICFlowMeter netflow CSV file to the filtered netflow CSV file.
 Additionally, all 150 filtered netflow csv files were consolidated into a singular CSV file using Panda’s concatenation function file with all netflows sorted chronologically.

-Overall, with the use of NumPy arrays, the filtering and consolidation of the raw data was very efficient, taking ~5 seconds to filter and consolidate.
-The total number of netflow in the consolidated CSV file is ~215 000 netflows of which ~23 000 are VPN netflows.
+Overall, with the use of NumPy arrays, the filtering and consolidation of the raw data were very efficient, taking ~5 seconds to filter and consolidate.
+The total number of netflows in the consolidated CSV file is ~215 000 netflows of which ~23 000 are VPN netflows.

 Transition/conclusion data